 \subsection{GCN-based human motion prediction}

-To better encode the spatial connectivity of human joints, the most recent works usually build the human pose as a graph and adopt Graph Convolutional Networks(GCNs)~\cite{sperduti1997supervised,kipf2016semi} for human motion prediction.
+To better encode the spatial connectivity of human joints, the most recent works usually build the human pose as a graph and adopt Graph Convolutional Networks~(GCNs)~\cite{sperduti1997supervised,kipf2016semi} for human motion prediction.

-GCNs are first adopted in human motion prediction in Mao~\etal~\cite{mao2019learning}.
-They use a stack of blocks consisting of GCNs, non linear activation and batch normalization to encode the spatial dependencies, and leverage discrete cosine transform (DCT) to encode temporal information.
+GCNs were first exploited for human motion prediction in Mao~\etal~\cite{mao2019learning}.
+They use a stack of blocks consisting of GCNs, nonlinear activation, and batch normalization to encode the spatial dependencies, and leverage discrete cosine transform~(DCT) to encode temporal information.
 This work inspired most of the GCN-based motion prediction methods in recent years.
-Based on~\cite{mao2019learning}, Mao~\etal~\cite{mao2020history} further improved the temporal encoding by cutting the past observations into several sub-sequences, and adding an attention mechanism to find similar previous motion sub-sequences in the past with the current observations.
-Thus the future sequence is computed as a weighted sum of observed sub-sequences.
-Then a GCN based predictor, exactly the same as that of Mao~\etal~\cite{mao2019learning}, is used to encode the spatial dependencies.
-Instead of using DCT to encode the input sequence,~\cite{lebailly2020motion} used a multi-scale temporal input embedding, by applying various size convolutional for different input sizes to have different receptive fields in the temporal domain.
-Ma~\etal~\cite{ma2022progressively} proposes two variants of GCN to extract spatial and temporal features.
-They build a multi-stage structure where each stage contains an encoder and a decoder, and during the training, the model is trained with intermediate supervision to learn to progressively refine the prediction.
-Besides, \cite{dang2021msr,li2020dynamic,li2021symbiotic} extend the graph of human pose to multi-scale version across the abstraction levels of human pose.
+Based on \cite{mao2019learning}, Mao~\etal~\cite{mao2020history} further improved the temporal encoding by cutting the past observations into several sub-sequences and adding an attention mechanism to find similar previous motion sub-sequences in the past with the current observations.
+Thus, the future sequence is computed as a weighted sum of observed sub-sequences.
+Then, a GCN-based predictor, the same as in \cite{mao2019learning}, is used to encode the spatial dependencies.

+Instead of using DCT transformation to encode the input sequence, \cite{lebailly2020motion} used a multi-scale temporal input embedding, by applying various size convolutional layers for different input sizes to have different receptive fields in the temporal domain.
+Ma~\etal~\cite{ma2022progressively} proposed two variants of GCNs to extract spatial and temporal features.
+They built a multi-stage structure where each stage contains an encoder and a decoder, and during the training, the model is trained with intermediate supervision to learn to progressively refine the prediction. \cite{dang2021msr,li2020dynamic,li2021symbiotic} extend the graph of human pose to multi-scale version across the abstraction levels of human pose.